subhamoy-burman/intelligent-troubleshooting-assistant/project_plan.md

 4. **Azure Migration Plan**: What is the timeline for transitioning from the local ingestion system to an Azure Blob Storage/Functions-based approach after the pilot phase?
 What additional features should be included in this transition?

+5. **OpenAI Function Calling Implementation**:
+   - Which functions should be defined for the troubleshooting process?
+   - How should we structure function schemas to optimize for accurate parameter population?
+   - Should we implement parallel function calling for complex troubleshooting scenarios?
+   - What validation should be performed on function parameters before execution?
+   - How should we handle function call failures and fallbacks?
+   - What metrics should we track to evaluate function calling effectiveness?
+   - Should we implement function versioning to accommodate future expansions?

-5. **Multi-Stage Diagnostic Reasoning Implementation**:
+6. **Multi-Stage Diagnostic Reasoning Implementation**:
    - How should we balance the thoroughness of the MSDR process against performance considerations?
    - Should we log all intermediate reasoning stages for all conversations or only for specific scenarios?
    - How much detail from the reasoning process should be exposed to users versus kept internal?
    - Should we implement specialized evaluation metrics for each reasoning stage?
    - Do we need to create diagnostic datasets specific to each reasoning stage?
+   - How can we optimize the integration between MSDR and function calling?

-6. **Zero-Shot vs. Few-Shot Approach**:
+7. **Zero-Shot vs. Few-Shot Learning Implementation**:
    - For which error categories should we use zero-shot learning versus few-shot learning?
    - How many examples should be included in few-shot prompts to optimize for both accuracy and performance?
    - Should we dynamically select between zero-shot and few-shot approaches based on error complexity?
    - How frequently should we update the few-shot examples based on real-world usage patterns?
    - Should we implement a progressive system that starts with zero-shot and falls back to few-shot when confidence is low?
    - What metrics should we use to evaluate when to switch between approaches?
+   - How can we best leverage zero-shot learning for novel error patterns while using few-shot for complex reasoning chains?
+   - Should we create specialized few-shot examples specifically designed for function calling accuracy?

+8. **Function Calling and Tool Selection Strategy**:
+   - What criteria should the LLM use to select between different function tools?
+   - How can we optimize function parameter population to ensure accurate execution?
+   - Should we implement progressive function calling where simple functions are tried before complex ones?
+   - How should we handle scenarios where multiple functions might apply?
+   - What confidence threshold should trigger a function call versus requesting more information?
+   - How can we minimize latency while still leveraging the improved accuracy of function calling?

-7. **Rollout Strategy**: Should we deploy to all users at once or take a phased approach by region or user type?
+9. **Rollout Strategy**: Should we deploy to all users at once or take a phased approach by region or user type?

-8. **User Consent Approach**: How should we balance ease of use with security when requesting consent for system modifications?
+10. **User Consent Approach**: How should we balance ease of use with security when requesting consent for system modifications?

-9. **Metrics Collection**: What user interaction data should we collect to improve the system while respecting privacy?
+11. **Metrics Collection**: What user interaction data should we collect to improve the system while respecting privacy?

 ## Next Steps